Entrepreneurial social capital: conceptualizing social capital in new high-tech firms.

 Anderson, Alistair; Park, John; Jack, Sarah

 Although the literature on social capital has increased dramatically in recent years, concerns have been raised about the expanse of applications of the term, diversity of constructs, definitions and variety of analyses.
-The purpose of this paper is to clarify the conceptualisation of social capital in entrepreneurship.
-To achieve this, the paper begins with a review of the extensive literature on social capital.
+The purpose of this article is to clarify the conceptualization of social capital in entrepreneurship.
+To achieve this, the article begins with a review of the extensive literature on social capital.
 This provides a preliminary theoretical framework about the nature and categories of social capital.
-Thereafter, an account is provided of an empirical study in which in-depth and extensive data was gathered about the social interactions of entrepreneurs from ten technology firms.
+Thereafter, an account is provided of an empirical study in which in-depth and extensive data were gathered about the social interactions of entrepreneurs from 10 technology firms.
 Findings demonstrate that social capital is a social relational artefact produced in social interactions.
 It is not owned but represents a pool of goodwill residing in a social network and it can be envisaged as a revolving mutual fund of traded and un-traded interdependencies.

 |Journal Article Type||Article|

 |Acceptance Date||Jun 30, 2007|

 |Online Publication Date||Jun 30, 2007|

 |Keywords||Conceptualising social capital; Entrepreneurship; Social capital; Social networks|